Skip to main content

 • Custom Orthotic Device.
 The device can be a shoe insert put inside the shoe to support the foot arch.

 • Surgery.
-The surgical options include removing accessory navicular bone, fusion and joint replacement, and joining the ligament ends.
+The surgical options include removing accessory navicular bone, fusion, and joint replacement, and joining the ligament ends.

 Orthobiologic Methods

-With regenerative medicine advancements, orthobiologic treatments have become more popular for treating different bone pains.
+With regenerative medicine advancements, orthobiologic treatments have become more popular for bone pains.
 They primarily include cell-based therapies and platelet-rich plasma (PRP) therapy, focusing on replacing the damaged tissues with the patient’s “autologous” or own cells.

 At CELLAXYS, we offer both types of orthobiologic treatments:

 • Cell-Based Therapies.
-This process takes out healthy tissues from the patient, concentrates them, and replaces them with the damaged tissues of their navicular bone.
+This process removes healthy tissues from the patient, concentrates them, and replaces them with the damaged tissues of their navicular bone.
 Depending on your condition, the doctor may harvest cells from your adipose (fat) tissue, called Minimally Manipulated Adipose Tissue (MMAT) transplant, or from your bone marrow, called Bone Marrow Concentrate (BMAC).

 DO YOU HAVE PAIN IN YOUR BODY?